top of page

 Lachlan is a theatre director and producer.
 Credits include: As Director: DISNEY OFF ICE, PICNIC AT HANGING ROCK, THE TURQUOISE ELEPHANT and PORTRAITS (all for Observatory Theatre); AS TOLD BY THE BOYS WHO FED ME APPLES (Anywhere Festival); WRITER’S BLOCK and AGE IS JUST A NUMBER (PIP Theatre Toucan Club); MIDNIGHT AT THE CEMETERY (Blue Roo Theatre Company); As Devisor: HANDLE WITH CARE (Ad Astra).

 Lachlan has produced shows at Wynnum Fringe, Anywhere Festival, Fringe Brisbane and Backbone Festival.
-His 2021 show UTOPIA! was supported by Moreton Bay Regional Council and performed at the Redcliffe Museum.
-He is the Creative Director of Northside Studio, an arts hub dedicated to workshops and opportunities for artists.
+Their 2021 show UTOPIA! was supported by Moreton Bay Regional Council and performed at the Redcliffe Museum.
+They are also the Creative Director of Northside Studio, an arts hub dedicated to workshops and opportunities for artists.

 Lachlan is passionate about new plays and performance work, and is involved in their development as a dramaturg and creative producer.
 Other experience includes: Member of Australian Theatre for Young People “Yabbies” (Youth Advisory Board), Residency at Lighthouse Arts, and Festival Director Internship at Anywhere Festival.